mverouden/blogdown-academic/content/post/2021-01-24-r-installation-wurclient/index.md

 subtitle: ''

 # Summary for listings and search engines
-summary: Instructions on how to install R yourself on a WURclient without using Software Center.
+summary: Instructions on how to install R yourself on a WURclient without using Software Center/WURAppstore.

 # Link this post with a project
 projects: []